 With every case our truck accident attorneys handle, we hope to inspire confidence and provide the support our clients need as they recover and seek compensation.

-Finally, because we work on a contingency-fee structure, you pay us only when and if we win a settlement or court judgment on your behalf.
+Finally, because our Florida truck accident attorneys work on injury cases on a contingency fee basis, you pay us only when and if we win a settlement or court judgment on your behalf.
 We:

 - Never ask for any payment up front or out of pocket